 Single tax filers have the hardest time claiming deductions and credits as adult filers, so they typically end up paying more in taxes.
 Head of household offers more opportunities for deductions and credits IF the filer meets all of the criteria for this filing status.

-Download our free Kids’ Money taxes worksheet to help you practice completing important tax forms!
+Download our Kids’ Money taxes worksheet to help you practice completing important tax forms!

 Refundable federal tax credits for employees include:

 - Earned Income Tax Credit: Singles qualify if they made less than $21,430 for 2021 and the credit is worth up to $6,728

 - Child Tax Credit: This is meant to help lower income families offset costs of raising kids and is $3,600 for each child under 6 and $3,000 for each child age 6-17.